-18 http://rec.gov.by/sites/default/files/pdf/2020/summ k05.pdf all presidential candidates).
-1,241 mass events (or about 33% of the total number of candidates) were announced in support of the incumbent.
-Andrei Dzmitryeu's team announced 360 mass events (about 10% of all), and Siarhei Cherachen's team - 140 (about 4%).

-19 As of the writing of the report
+According to the CEC22, presidential candidates submitted 341 notifications of 3,768 mass events under a notification-based procedure.
+Sviatlana Tsikhanouskaya's team announced the most events - 2,006 (more than half of the total number of events announced by all presidential candidates).
+1,251 mass events (or about 33% of the total number of candidates) were announced in support of the incumbent.
+Andrei Dzmitryeu's team announced 371 mass events (about 10% of all), and Siarhei Cherachen's team - 140 (about 4%).
+It should be noted that the submission of notifications did not guarantee the actual holding of the scheduled events.